LiorZ/hdac8_thesis/thesis.rst

 Training a classifier
 .....................

 	After an initial phase of calibration on 10 peptides, we were set to examine and refine the parameters learned on the whole training set.
 This step allowed us to refine our initial, coarse set of parameters.
-Table 5 summarizes the simulations on the whole training set.
+Table 11 summarizes the parameters of the different simulations on the whole training set, and the following tables present the results of the different parameter combinations.

 	Recall that our dataset contains sequences of lysine acetylated peptides that are ranked by their activity level as substrates.
 The peptide's level of activity is not represented in a binary fashion (binder / non-binder) , but rather as a continuous value in [0,1].
 In order to train a binary classifier, we needed to define a threshold to create a binary representation.
 To accomplish that, we selected an experimental level of activity to serve as a cutoff so that each sequence with activity that is lower than the cutoff is labeled as a non-binder and *vice versa*.
 We derived that cutoff by applying 2 samples Kolmogorov-Smirnov (KS) test on all possible activity levels ([0,1], in resolution of 0.01).
 The activity level that was chosen as cutoff is the one that obtained the lowest p-value in the KS test, thus, the one that could best differentiate between the 2 distributions of *scores* - that of the substrates and the score distribution of non substrates.  (see Figure :ref:`cutoff` )

 .. figure:: plots/cutoff.png
 	:scale: 50 %